omolaraolashore/LITA_CAPSTONE_PROJECT/README.md

 ###  Data cleaning and preparations
 ---

-  1. **Data Cleaning**: Removed duplicates and standardized date formats.
+  1. **Data Cleaning**: I removed duplicates and standardized date formats.
-  2. **Pivot Tables**: Created pivot tables to analyze sales by product, region, and period,Total Revenue By Product
+  2. **Pivot Tables**: I created pivot tables to analyze sales by product, region, and period,Total Revenue By Product
-  3. **Visualization**: Used charts to visualize The most Popular Product [Download here][image](https://github.com/user-attachments/assets/efb52924-b204-4f35-a6f7-bde18e753003)
+  3. **Visualization**:I used charts to visualize The most Popular Product [Download here][image](https://github.com/user-attachments/assets/efb52924-b204-4f35-a6f7-bde18e753003)
   4. **Formulas**:I Applied Excel functions such as `SUMIF`, `AVERAGE`, and `VLOOKUP` for aggregating data and extracting insights.
      I also Applied Strcuctured Query Language codes like
      ```SQL